BlossomBuild/ProjectBloom/README.md

 Download the GoogleService-Info.plist file from the Firebase Console.
 Add it to your Xcode project.
 Install the Firebase SDK using Swift Package Manager (SPM) or CocoaPods.
+Packages Used:
+  FirebaseAnalytics
+  FirebaseAuth
+  FirebaseCore
+  FirebaseDatabase
+  FirebaseFirestore
+  GoogleSignin
+  GoogleSignInSwift

-2. Enable Authentication
+3. Enable Authentication
 In the Firebase Console, enable Google Sign-In and Anonymous Sign-In under Authentication > Sign-in method.

-3. Configure Firestore Security Rules
+4. Configure Firestore Security Rules
 Update your Firestore security rules to restrict access to authenticated users:

 rules_version = '2';